sathley/carte-noire/_posts/2016-08-22-android-pay.md

 ![android app review]({{ site.url }}assets/android pay/review.png)

-*EDIT: I recently recieved a reply on my review of the Android Pay app on the Play Store.
+*EDIT: I recently received a reply on my review of the Android Pay app on the Play Store.
 It was not very helpful.
 It basically says, "If your transaction is declined, contact your card-issuing bank for more information."
-Now that is not very helpful.*
+Now that, is not very helpful.*